 Hours of Operation

 This Centurion Lounge is open from 9 a.m. to 5 p.m. daily (these are adjusted hours due to COVID-19).
 Unfortunately, due to the limited hours, this lounge won’t be open for early morning departures, or early to late evening flights.
 If you’re flying out during any of these times, consider using the nearby American Airlines Admirals Club, or Escape Lounge, if you have access.
+For all of your other options, check out our full list of lounges at PHX.

 Like all Centurion Lounges, you must follow a series of requirements to get in.